MihikaNigam/Academic-Ransomware/README.md

 # Academic-Ransomware

-In this we utilised msfconsole to study and analyse how bad actors think and make a ransomware and inject our processes.
+In this we utilised msfconsole to study and analyse how bad actors think and make a ransomware to inject our os-processes.

 We kept checking how detectable each malware was by passing it through virustotal.
 Checkout the "c# malware" folder to look at "virustotal_results.png" for an idea of how the results looked.